Homepage > Education and Learning > Schools > Find a School > School Search

 We offer a breakfast club and an after school club with Liberty on a Friday afternoon.

-We offer lunchtime clubs to all students - such as football and games club.
+We offer lunchtime clubs to all students - for example various sports clubs.

 Parents / carers are included in the planning for residential trips.